andreassch/RPGAssistant/README.md

 This is a small tool to assist a role playing game master.
 It contains the following modules:

 * Turn order list: Manage turn order and NPCs during combat.
-* NPC Generator: Randomly generate non-player characters from different region, race, etc.
+* NPC Generator: Randomly generate non-player characters from different regions.
-* Calendar: A calendar with moon phases and holidays, tailored to the system The Dark Eye.
-  As the calendar computations are separated from the GUI, it can easily be adapted to other systems.
+* Calendar: A calendar with moon phases and holidays.
+Currently, calendar computations are implemented for The Dark Eye/Aventuria, but it can easily be adapted to other systems since the calendar computations are separated from the GUI.
+The calendar also contains a diary.
+* Throw dices.
 * more modules to come ...

-RPGAssistant is inspired by Dirk Oetmann's DSASuite from the early 2000s ([archived homepage](https://web.archive.org/web/20010307023059/http://www.dirkoz.de/dsa/tools/index.htm)).
+RPGAssistant is partly inspired by Dirk Oetmann's DSASuite from the early 2000s ([archived homepage](https://web.archive.org/web/20010307023059/http://www.dirkoz.de/dsa/tools/index.htm)).

 ## License information

 The software itself is licensed under the GNU General public license version 3.

-Data are yet included due to unknown legal status.
-RPGAssistant's data files are based on those by DSASuite.
-Provided are scripts to convert these data files.
-The original author of these files, Dirk Oetmann, gives permission to use and modify his files for non-commercial purposes, provided that they are used under a different project name, see [webpage](https://web.archive.org/web/20091012042038/http://www.dirkoz.de/downloads.php).
+Data and 3rd party material are not included.
+For the German version of The Dark Eye, Das Schwarze Auge, you can use data files from DSASuite and convert these to RPGAssistant's data format; Python scripts to do the conversion are provided, see details below.
+Please be aware that this third party material is separate from the RPGAssistant software and falls under different licenses.
+Use it solely under your own responsibility.

+The Dark Eye, its respective logos, as well as Aventuria, Dere, Myranor, Riesland, Tharun and Uthuria, and their respective logos, are trademarks of Ulisses Spiele GmbH, Waldems.

 ## Compilation

+1. Select in config.h for which roleplaying system you want to build.

+2. If you build for The Dark Eye and want to include the fanproject logo, you can download a low and high resolution graphic from https://ulisses-spiele.de/wp-content/uploads/dsa_logo_fanprojekt-300x84.png and https://ulisses-spiele.de/wp-content/uploads/dsa_logo_fanprojekt.png?x55694 in low and high resolution, respectively.
+Create a subfolder 3rdparty under the Graphics folder, the the logos in it and rename them to DSALogoFanware-300x84.png and DSALogoFanware-604x169.png, respectively.
+Please note that these logos are copyrighted by Ulisses Spiele and NOT part of this software.
+To use the logos, the rules set forth under https://ulisses-spiele.de/spielsysteme/das-schwarze-auge/ have to be obeyed.
+You use them solely at your own responsibility.

+3. Build the program.

-The preferred way to build is by using QtCreator.
+      a.
+The preferred way is by using QtCreator.
 Just open rpgassistant.pro and click on build.

+      b.
 You can also configure and compile on the command line with the following steps:

 ```
           qmake
           make
 ```

 ## Data files

+The software needs data files with lists of names, holidays, etc. These files depend on the role playing system you want to use.
+Due to legal issues, such files are not included in this package.

+### The Dark Eye/Aventuria, German version (Das Schwarze Auge/Aventurien)

 This program can use the data files from Dirk Oetmann's DSASuite.
 These can be obtained from [the web archive](https://web.archive.org/web/20010419203408/http://www.dirkoz.de/dsa/tools/bin/_daten.EXE).
 The self-extracting zip archive can also be extracted with unzip.
 Unpack it to a temporary folder inside the data folder.
 Under Linux:
 ```